 MEET THE POLICY TEAM:

 Will Martindale, Head of Policy

-Previously Will worked for Oxfam as policy adviser for the financial sector.
-He has a background in banking, joining JPMorgan's graduate programme in June 2004, supporting a web-based trading platform for JPMorgan's clients to manage a leveraged portfolio of credit default swaps.
+Previously Will worked for Oxfam advising on financial sector policy.
+He has a background in banking, joining JPMorgan's graduate programme in June 2004.
 In September 2010, Will joined French bank, BNP Paribas, as a business manager for their credit trading desk.

 Alyssa Heath, Senior Manager, Policy

 Before joining the PRI, Alyssa worked at CDP (formerly Carbon Disclosure Project).
 She started her career at the Energy Saving Trust, the UK’s domestic energy agency, working with local councils, in particular on attracting private investment into domestic energy retrofitting.

 Alyssa holds a BA in Physics (Mansfield College, University of Oxford) and an MSc in Atmospheric, Oceanic and Climate Physics (University of Reading).

 Morgan joined the PRI in July 2016.
 He is responsible for the PRI’s work on a sustainable financial system.